walkerdb/dsc_workshops/open_refine/readme.md

 ####Splitting one column into several columns
 You'll notice the "Composer: Work" column is really holding two different categories of data: both composers and piece titles.
 We'd like there to be one column for each of those parts.
-OpenRefine makes this easy: just select ```Edit column -> Split into several columns...```.
+OpenRefine can do this for you if you select ```Edit column -> Split into several columns...```.
 This will bring up a dialog box asking for a few options: what string to split the column on, whether you'd like to keep the old column afterwards, the maximum number of columns to split the data into, etc. Here's how this works:

 If I have a column with cells in this form:
 ```